R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/03-certificate-lifecycle.md

 - It routes through an approval queue with visibility into bottlenecks (pending signatures / pending reviews)
 - The signed output is stored with full traceability (audit trail)

-In a bug bounty context, think of the equivalent: a validated vulnerability report needs a structured response assembled from technical details, routed through internal review, and issued to the reporter with accountability for timing and accuracy.

 ---